sfei/d3-SimpleGraph/api/add-data.md

       <td>data</td><td>object[]</td><td>The plot data as an array of objects.
 Use the seriesName, xValueName, and yValueName parameters to tell the function how to parse the data.</td>
     </tr>
     <tr>
       <td>seriesName</td><td>string</td><td>The key name in each data object to retrieve the data point or data series name.
 If it cannot find the given key in the data object, assumes the given string is the series name for all points.
-If it is null or undefined, uses the index position (thus all points will be of unique series).</td>
+If it is null or undefined, uses the index position (thus all points will be of unique series).
+All series name values will be converted to string.
+Undefined and nulls will be assigned as empty string.</td>
     </tr>
     <tr>
       <td>xValueName</td><td>string</td><td>The key name in each data object to retrieve the x-value.</td>